dolivetree/documentation/language/supported-units.md

 The default unit is Watt (`ampere`, `A`).

+Watt can be expressed as `kg⋅m2⋅s−3⋅A−2` and we support expanding (or contracting) any eletrical current unit to si units.

 ## Electric charge units

 The default unit is Coulomb (`coulomb`, `C`).

+Coulomb can be expressed as `s⋅A` and we support expanding (or contracting) any eletric charge unit to si units.

 ## Electrical capacitance

 The default unit is Farad (`farad`, `F`).

+Farad can be expressed as `kg−1⋅m−2⋅s4⋅A2` and we support expanding (or contracting) any eletrical capacitance unit to si units.

 ## Electrical resistance

 The default unit is Omh (`omh`, `Ω`).

+Ohm can be expressed as `kg⋅m2⋅s−3⋅A−2` and we support expanding (or contracting) any eletrical resistance unit to si units.

+## Electrical conductance

+The default unit is Siemen (`siemen`).

+Siemen can be expressed as `kg−1⋅m−2⋅s3⋅A2` and we support expanding (or contracting) any eletrical conductance unit to si units.

 ## Voltage

 The default unit is Volt (`volt`, `v`).

+Volt can be expressed as `kg⋅m2⋅s−3⋅A−1` and we support expanding (or contracting) any voltage unit to si units.

+## Luminous Intensity

+The default unit is Candela (`candela`, `cd`).

+## Luminous Flow

+The default unit is Lumen (`lumen`, `lm`).

+Lumen can be expressed as `cd⋅sr` and we support expanding (or contracting) any luminous flow unit to si units.

+## Solid Angle

+The default unit is Lumen (`steraradian`, `sr`).